ICHEC/qpcc/lecture-01/intro-bits-and-gates.md

 + **Strings**: [ASCII](https://en.wikipedia.org/wiki/ASCII) system provides binary encoding to English alphabet, decimal numbers and most commonly used special characters and symbols.
 It uses 8 bit for each character and each of the characters is mapped to a unique 8 bit sequence.
 There are total $2^8=256$ distinct bit sequences, each mapped to one unique character.

-## Conversion from Decimal to binary
+## Conversion from decimal to binary

 Let us quickly recall how we represent numbers.
 What we usually refer to as decimal system, consists of using a unique sequence of digits for any number.
-For examples the number **34593**, *thirty four thousands five hundreds and ninety three*, is five digits.
+For examples the number **34593**, *thirty four thousand five hundred and ninety three*, is five digits.
 We have ten digits, namely 0, 1, 2, ...8, 9 and every number is expressed as sum of one-digit multiple of tens, hundreds, thousands etc (which are powers of base 10).
 34593 is essentially

 $$
 \begin{align*}